1977–78 FA Cup

-The 1977–78 FA Cup was the 97th season of the world's oldest knockout football competition, The Football Association Challenge Cup, or FA Cup.
-The final saw Ipswich Town beat Arsenal 1–0, with a goal from Roger Osborne.
+The 1977–78 FA Cup was the 97th season of the world's oldest knockout football competition, the Football Association Challenge Cup, or FA Cup.
+The final saw Ipswich Town defeat Arsenal 1–0, with a goal from Roger Osborne.

 Qualifying rounds

 Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

 The winners from the fourth qualifying round were Blyth Spartans, Wigan Athletic, Spennymoor United, Mossley, Stafford Rangers, Burscough, Runcorn, Goole Town, Arnold, Burton Albion, Nuneaton Borough, AP Leamington, Kettering Town, Enderby Town, Boreham Wood, Enfield, Leatherhead, Barnet, Tilbury, Lowestoft Town, Folkestone & Shepway, Hendon, Wealdstone, Tooting & Mitcham United, Bideford, Minehead, Weymouth and Bath City.

 Enderby Town was the only non-league club appearing in the competition proper for the first time.
 Of the others, Mossley had last featured at this stage in 1969–70, Arnold and Lowestoft Town had last done so in 1967-68, Folkestone & Shepway had last done so in 1966-67, Burton Albion in 1965-66, Burscough in 1959-60 and Tilbury in 1949-50.

 Blyth Spartans became the first club since New Brighton in 1956-57 to feature in nine rounds of one FA Cup tournament.
 They progressed from the first qualifying round to the fifth round proper, defeating Shildon, Crook Town, Consett, Bishop Auckland, Burscough, Chesterfield, Enfield and Stoke City before Wrexham needed a replay at St James' Park in Newcastle to end their run.